0xtakii/usdv-contracts/README.md

 ### ExternalRequestsManager.sol

-Interface for users to request to mint or burn FunLP tokens
+Interface for users to request to mint or burn FunLP tokens / USDFun tokens

-### UsfExternalRequestsManager.sol

-Interface for users to request to mint, burn, or redeem USDFun tokens

-### UsfRedemptionExtension.sol

-Has the logic to perform the conversion between USDFun and whitelisted treasury tokens

-### ChainlinkOracle.sol

-Chainlink feed registry integration to get token prices in USD

 ## Foundry